im-nsk/de_project_03_stock_etl_pipeline/README.md

 If you want to stay updated and be part of community, you can join channels below: WhatsApp Channel: [https://whatsapp.com/channel/0029Var3a3zFHWqARmaU462V] Telegram Channel: [https://t.me/data_land_im_nsk]

 ❤️Think this is useful?
-Don't forget to give star (top right corener) 🌟🌟🌟
+Don't forget to give star (top right corner) 🌟🌟🌟